WTFAcademy/WTF-Ethers/en/21_VanityAddress/readme.md

 Yes, this is the vanity address involving the theft of $160 million by the prominent market maker, Wintermute ([report](https://www.blocktempo.com/head-market-maker-wintermute-hacked-loses-160-million-magnesium/)).
 As mentioned earlier, vanity addresses have the same level of security as regular addresses, so why was it attacked?

 The issue lies in the vulnerability of the vanity address generator.
 Wintermute used a vanity address generator called "Profinity" to generate addresses, but the random seed used by this generator was flawed.
 Normally, a random seed should have 2^256 possibilities, but the seed used by Profinity was only 2^32 in length, making it vulnerable to brute force attacks.
+The hacker computed the private key of this addresses by brute-force and drained $160 million.

 ## Vanity Address Generator

 Using `ethers.js`, we can write a vanity address generator in just 10 lines of code.
-It may not be as fast as other tools, but it ensures security.
+It may not be as fast as other tools, but it is secure.

 ### Generating a Random Wallet